Frequently Asked Questions

 For those in kayaks, you should wear shoes that can get wet (or you can opt to rent neoprene booties from us), and you should pack your personal belongings into a drybag (also available for rent).
 If you're on a paddle board, we will provide you with a wetsuit and neoprene booties so you should bring a change of clothes and something to wear underneath.
 If you're on a bike, wear closed-toed shoes.
 We'll provide the helmet!

-What do I need to pack if I'm joining a 1 or 2 night trip?
+What do I need to pack if I'm joining a 2 night trip?

 We will provide you with a packing list prior to departure.
 But, in short, we will provide you with the necessary camping equipment.
 You're responsible for clothing (bring layers!), footwear (bring a pair that can get wet) and any other personal items you might like to have.